-When you download a fresh copy of Craft 3, your project will have the following files and directories:
+When you download a fresh copy of Craft 3, your project will have the following folders and files in it:

 Holds all of your Craft and plugin configuration files, as well as your